Spearfoot/FreeNAS-scripts/README.md

 Edit this script and specify the target dataset where you want the backup files copied.

+Optional features:
-Optional feature: specify your email address to receive notification messages whenever the script executes.
+* Specify your email address to receive notification messages whenever the script executes.
+* Specify your ESXi short hostname to backup the ESXi server configuration.
 ***
 # set_hdd_erc.sh